Epidemics on random intersection graphs: Main results and heuristics

 and

-Let $\rho$ be the survival probability of the above branching process (i.e.~the probability that it does not go extinct).
-Then, by standard branching process theory~\cite{Jage75}, if $R_*\le 1$ then $\rho=0$ and if $R_*>1$ then
+Let $\rho$ be the survival probability of the above branching process (i.e., the probability that it does not go extinct).
+Then, by standard branching process theory (Theorem 2.3.1 of \cite{Jage75}), if $R_*\le1$, then $\rho=0$, and if $R_*>1$, then

 where $\sigma$ is the unique solution in $[0,1)$ of the equation